calvo0932/Geodex/PRIVACY_POLICY.md

 Any application owner may interact with the bot and the administrator interface.
 Only HiboMan has direct access on the host machine.
-The CarFigures moderation teams do not have access to the data.
+The Geodex moderation teams do not have access to the data.
 The data may never be made available to the public, and its access must be secured accordingly.